bitkarrot/satshkd/README.md

 ## README

-To run as node.js
+Todo:
-npm install -g http-server
+- need cron job for updating daily data from bitfinex
-$ http-server --port 80
+- deploy to production with wsgi and nginx

-need cron job for updating daily data from bitfinex
+- localization

 To run as python3